stockphrase/no-silo/content/courses/workshops/locate-books.md

 type: docs
 ---

+<div style="text-align:center">{{< figure src="/img/lysander-yuen-unsplash.jpg" caption="Image by Lysander Yuen, [Unsplash](https://unsplash.com/photos/AnxucA5L7Uk)" >}}</div>

-## Finding a Book in the Library
+# Finding a Book in the Library
+Finding a book on the shelf of the library isn't as easy as it sounds.
+This is a guide to help you understand how libraries are organized and find books you need for your research.

+## Library Classification Systems

 Libraries use classification systems to organize their holdings.
 The most common in the English-speaking world are the [Dewey Decimal Classification](https://en.m.wikipedia.org/wiki/Dewey_Decimal_Classification) (DDC) and the [Library of Congress Classification](https://en.m.wikipedia.org/wiki/Library_of_Congress_Classification) (LCC) systems.
 There are a number of other library systems.
 In Europe, for example, you will encounter the [Universal Decimal Classification](https://en.m.wikipedia.org/wiki/Universal_Decimal_Classification) (UDC) system.
 Like most research libraries in the US, Dartmouth's libraries use the Library of Congress system.

+The Library of Congress organizes all knowledge into a system of [21 basic subjects](https://www.loc.gov/catdir/cpso/lcco/), each associated with a single letter of the alphabet.
+For example, the letter **B** is used to identify philosophy, psychology, and religion.
+Each of these subjects may be further refined with the addition of other letters.
+For example, **BC** is the subclass for Logic and **BQ** is the subclass for Buddhism.
+These subclasses may be refined even further with an alphanumeric code that represents a very specific research focus.
+This code is what is known as the book's `call number`.

-### The Library of Congress System
+### The Anatomy of a call number

-The Library of Congress assigns every copyrighted book a unique **call number** consisting of a series of numbers and letters that help you locate them on the library's shelves and indicate the subject matter contained within it.
+To find a book's location in the library stacks, you need to know its `call number`.
+The Library of Congress assigns every copyrighted book a unique call number consisting of a series of numbers and letters that help you locate them on the library's shelves and indicate the subject matter contained within it.
 A typical call number will resemble the following:

 - `F 24 .T39 1990`